 This bill amends various sections of Louisiana's election laws, specifically focusing on the requirements and processes for recall petitions.
-Key changes include the specification of the information that must be included on a recall petition, such as the handwritten signature of the voter, the month, day, and year of signing, and the printed name of the witness.
-The bill also mandates that the secretary of state provide a standardized form for recall petitions, which must include pre-printed line numbers and comply with existing laws.
-Additionally, it establishes that the signed and dated petition must be submitted to the registrar of voters within a specified timeframe, and outlines the responsibilities of the registrar in certifying the petition.
+Key changes include the specification of information that must be included on a recall petition, such as the handwritten signature of the voter, the month, day, and year of signing, and the printed name of the witness.
+The bill also mandates that the secretary of state provide a standardized form for recall petitions, which must include pre-printed line numbers and comply with all relevant provisions.
+Additionally, it establishes that the signed and dated petition must be submitted to the registrar of voters within a specified timeframe, and outlines the responsibilities of both the registrar and the secretary of state in certifying these petitions.

 Furthermore, the bill designates recall petitions as public records and stipulates that the written requests from voters to add or remove their signatures will also become public records.
-The timeline for the certification of petitions is extended in certain circumstances, particularly for parishes with a large number of registered voters.
-The provisions of this Act will take effect on January 1, 2025, applying only to recall petitions filed after that date, while petitions filed before will remain subject to the previous laws.
+It introduces a timeline for the certification process, allowing registrars a maximum of thirty working days to complete their certification, with additional time granted during election periods.
+The provisions of this Act will take effect on January 1, 2025, applying only to recall petitions filed after that date, while those filed prior will remain subject to the existing laws.

 HB221 Engrossed: 18:3(A), 18:2(A)(2), 18:5(B), 44:1(B)(10)